 Mailchimp lists are now called audiences.
 They include the same data and functionality as before, along with valuable new insights about your contacts.
 As we introduce this change over time, you’ll notice fewer places where we still say list.
 Learn more about this change.

-When you add contacts to a list, we’ll automatically scan for duplicates to make sure each email address only appears once.
+When you add contacts to an audience, we’ll automatically scan for duplicates to make sure each email address only appears once.

-However, we don’t do this across all lists in your account.
-If the same person’s email is on two lists, we see that as two people.
-We typically recommend keeping a single master list in your account so Mailchimp can automatically prevent duplicates.
+However, we don’t do this across all audiences in your account.
+If the same person’s email is in two audiences, we see that as two people.
+We typically recommend keeping a single master audience in your account so Mailchimp can automatically prevent duplicates.

-In this article, you’ll learn how to remove duplicate contacts from your account.
+In this article, you’ll learn about duplicate contacts in your account.

 Remove Duplicates When Adding Contacts

-Mailchimp automatically scans for duplicates when you add or import contacts to a single list.
+Mailchimp automatically scans for duplicates when you add or import contacts to a single audience.
 If an address is found in an import file twice or more, we’ll only add it once.
-If you try to add someone who’s already on your list, we’ll prevent it to avoid duplication.
+If you try to add someone who’s already in your audience, we’ll prevent it to avoid duplication.

-Having multiple lists in a Mailchimp account can sometimes cause problems with duplicates.
-If you think there might be some duplicate contacts across your lists, you can combine your lists into one master list organized with groups.
+Having multiple audiences in a Mailchimp account can sometimes cause problems with duplicates.
+If you think there might be some duplicate contacts across your audiences, you can combine your audiences into one master audience organized with groups.
 When you do this, we’ll automatically scan for duplicates to make sure nobody makes multiple appearances.

 Find and Remove Duplicates with Excel

-If you have multiple lists in your account and you want to keep things this way, that’s totally ok.
+If you have multiple audiences in your account and you want to keep things this way, that’s totally ok.
 The downside is that we can’t automatically find duplicate contacts.
 For example, if firstname.lastname@example.org is on Audience A and Audience B, Mailchimp sees that as two separate people.
 This could contribute to your monthly bill.